What is LTM EBITDA (TTM)?

 These are the key financial ratios from the point of view of investors and they can calculate the same for (NTM) next twelve months period to have better clarity about the company.
 LTM EBITDA is also used as a denominator in the valuation of Target Company i.e. Enterprise Value / LTM EBITDA.

 LTM EBITDA simply helps us understand the company’s core operating cash flow and how good the company is in managing their operating decisions.
-However, many companies use this metric for windows dressing their financial statements.
+However, many companies use this metric for windows dressing their accounting statements.
 So it is always better to consider debt-capital structure, capital expenditure and net income of the company while considering TTM EBITDA as a sole valuation metric.

 LTM EBITDA Video